The Sentencing Order

 Pursuant to Arkansas Supreme Court Administrative Order Number 8 (Forms for Reporting Case Information in all Arkansas Trial Courts), where the final disposition results in a commitment to ADC, probation, suspended imposition of sentence, commitment to the ACC or to the county jail, a fine, restitution, and/or court costs, the office of the prosecuting attorney shall be responsible for completion of the Sentencing Order (Order), which shall be submitted to the circuit judge for signature, and filed in the Office of the Circuit Clerk.
 Where the case is dismissed or nolle prossed because of the speedy trial rule, the case is transferred, or the defendant is acquitted, the office of the prosecuting attorney shall be responsible for completion of the Reporting Form for Defense-Related Dispositions which shall be submitted to the circuit judge for signature and filed in the Office of the Circuit Clerk.

-A copy of the Order may be downloaded from the Administrative Office of the Courts (AOC) website.
-A certified copy of the Order is to be delivered by the sheriff with the Defendant to the proper correctional department.
+A copy of the Order may be downloaded from the Administrative Office of the Courts (AOC) web site at A certified copy of the Order is to be delivered by the sheriff with the Defendant to the proper correctional division.

 How do I differentiate between incarceration in ADC and other sanctions on the Order?